-(50111) Recommendations/Action Items Period Status Identify a PUC process improvement resource to drive/coordinate organizational process improvement efforts and assure system related processes are optimized.
+Recommendations/Action Items Period Status Identify a PUC process improvement resource to drive/coordinate organizational process improvement efforts and assure system related processes are optimized.
 This resource could attend design sessions and validate designs support process improvement.
-Short term Not started ne most optimum opportunities for process improvement in the system being careful not to overwhelm users with Long term Not started Formally track pain points and engage stakeholders to utilize and append the pain point list as new ones are identified.
-Long term Not started ils of out-of-scope requirements that could be beneficial nd they can be easily revisited in future project phases Medium term Not started
+Short term Not started Work closely with the SI to identify opportunities for process improvement and implement associated features in the system being careful not to overwhelm users with too much change.
+Long term Not started Formally engage stakeholders in identifying and tracking pain point and out-of-scope requirements so they are not forgotten, and can be revisited in future project phases or other organizational initiatives.
+Long term In progress